Hurricane Frederic: Mississippi

-About 8 to 12 in of rain fell in Jackson County, Mississippi around Biloxi and Pascagoula.
-16 Mississippi counties were declared disaster areas; the most in the United States.
-Hurricane-force winds were felt as far northward as Meridian, Mississippi.
+After making landfall near the state's border with Alabama, Frederic moved through Mississippi.
+An anemometer at Ingalls Shipyard at Pascagoula recorded a peak gust of 128 mph, the highest wind in the state associated with Frederic.
+Pascagoula civil defense recorded a maximum gust of 115 mph before their equipment failed.
+Elsewhere on the coast, Keesler AFB reported a maximum wind gust of 98 mph, and a station in Bay St. Louis reported a maximum gust of 74 mph.
+Further inland, Poplarville recorded a gust to 100 mph before their equipment failed, Laurel reported a gust of 83 mph, and the weather office in Meridian reported a gust of 69 mph.
+The highest reported storm surge height in the state was 5.78 ft at Pascagoula.

+Total damage in Mississippi was estimated at $569 million.
+Two people were killed in the state, both in Pearl River County.
+Across the state, 811 million board feet of timber suffered damage, nearly half of it in Jackson County.
+An estimated 62,100 residences were damaged in Mississippi, as well as 3,425 commercial buildings.
+High winds damaged several buildings at Keesler AFB, mainly roofs and windows.
+Water damage due to rain entering damaged structures was also noted.
+Damage to the base totaled $11.355 million.

 Canada

 Frederic dropped heavy rain across Canada as an extratropical storm, peaking at 137 mm near Ottawa, Ontario.
 Record precipitation was recorded at the J. S. Marshall Radar Observatory in Sainte-Anne-de-Bellevue, Quebec, which documented 77 mm of rain on September 15.
 Rainfall spread as far northeast as the eastern coast of Labrador.
 Flooding occurred in eastern Ontario and portions of the Niagara Peninsula, as noted in Cornwall.
 In Toronto, the rains led to a seven-car traffic collision and a separate car accident that injured two.
 Flooding also took place in southern Quebec, with floodwater submerging streets, basements, and underground parking lots in Montreal.
 Damage from southern Quebec reached C$8.238 million (US$7.095 million).